-As the peak organisation representing rural and remote education, Country Education Partnership (CEP) provides a strong representation and advocacy role ensuring the needs of rural and remote learning communities.
+As the peak organisation representing rural and remote education, the Country Education Partnership (CEP) is committed to advocating the needs of rural and remote learning communities.
 We work to ensure all issues affecting country education are put before and heard by governments, as well as relevant education sector authorities.
 We equally promote the positive learning initiatives that are occurring each and every day within our country education communities.

 CEP undertakes this work across a number of key areas:

 Building and maintaining strong relationships with rural and remote education communities.

 CEP connects on a regular basis with a range of rural and remote learning communities across Australia.
 It undertakes this work through:

 - facilitating forums with rural and remote education communities;

 - specific workshops focusing on key areas of challenge for rural and remote education communities;

 - individual discussions with education organisations, education leaders, and rural and remote communities;

 - facilitating research into key areas affecting the provision of quality education.